| Date/Time: | 8/28/2026 17:30 |

 3Elanco Animal Health, Greenfield, IN 46140

-A randomized controlled trial was conducted at a commercial stocker operation in Kansas.
+A randomized controlled trial was conducted at a commercial stocker operation.
 Cattle identified with BRD (n=400) were randomized to a 3- or 6-day PTI and followed for 60 days to monitor health outcomes.
-Generalized linear mixed effects models were used to determine potential effects of PTI, while accounting for weight, days on feed, and metaphylaxis status on treatment outcomes.
+Generalized linear mixed-effects models were used to determine potential effects of PTI on treatment outcomes.